TriBITSPub/TriBITS/CONTRIBUTING.md

 4. The TriBITS maintainer will then **either accept the PR** (by rebasing and merging the branch to main development branch) **or will state what further issues must be resolved** before the change can be incorporated.

-**NOTE:** Very simple changes can but attached to a GitHub Issue which are generated using `git format-patch` but the above process involving pull requests is preferred.
+**NOTE:** Very simple changes can be attached to a GitHub Issue which are generated using `git format-patch` but the above process involving pull requests is preferred.
 But **generally raw patches will not be accepted** due to the added difficulty for the TriBITS Maintainer to review the changes and to eventually apply them to the TriBITS 'master' branch itself.
-Also, using git commits send either through a branch in a pull-request or through `git format-patch` will record the author's contribution and give them credit for the change.
+Also, using git commits sent either through a branch in a pull-request or through `git format-patch` will record the author's contribution and give them credit for the change.

 **NOTE:** The above process is just a suggested process.
 What is important are the [requirements](#requirements) listed above.